Vincent van Gogh (artist)|

 Object 3 of 7

-Annotated sales catalogue in Harvard University library (copy NGA curatorial files).
+Annotated sales catalogue in Harvard University library (copy NGA curatorial files) gives the name "Moll" as the buyer.
 He is identified as Dr. Fritz A. Molle of Brieg, near Breslau, in the documentation provided by Bignou to Chester Dale (NGA curatorial records).

 Reid & Lefèvre Paintings Sold, sheet no. 291, #226/29 B1657 gives acquisition and sale date and information about half share with Knoedler (Lefèvre archives, Hyman Kreitman Research Centre, Tate Britain, TGA 2002/11, Box 283).
 Letter dated 15 October 1929 from Bignou documents his acquisition of the painting from Gold.
 (Lefèvre archives, Hyman Kreitman Research Centre, Tate Britain, TGA 2002/11, Box 228).